 Transparency (Open Budget Index) 38/100

-The Government of Mozambique provides the public with minimal budget information.
+The Government of Morocco provides the public with minimal budget information.

 Public Participation 2/100

-The Government of Mozambique is weak in providing the public with opportunities to engage in the budget process.
+The Government of Morocco is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Mozambique is weak.
+Budget oversight by the legislature in Morocco is weak.

-Budget oversight by the supreme audit institution in Mozambique is limited.
+Budget oversight by the supreme audit institution in Morocco is weak.

-- Increase the comprehensiveness of the Executive’s Budget Proposal by presenting more information on the classification of expenditures for future years and on the classification of expenditures for prior years.
+- Increase the comprehensiveness of the Executive’s Budget Proposal by presenting more information on the classification of expenditures for the budget year and information on the classification of expenditures for future years.